Black women notch historic Senate wins in an election year defined by potential firsts

 McBride, a Democratic state senator in Delaware, already made history in 2020 when she was elected the only openly transgender state senator in the country.
 That followed a rise in national recognition for McBride, who became the first transgender speaker to address a major party convention during the 2016 Democratic National Convention.

-Her elevation to Congress comes at a time when transgender issues have proven divisive in American politics.
+Her elevation to Congress comes as transgender issues have proven divisive in American politics.
 From bans on biological males playing in women’s and girls’ sports and bans on books with LGBTQ themes, to debates over gender-affirming pronouns and gender-neutral bathrooms, visibility of transgender people in politics could keep those issues at the forefront of debates about acceptance and tolerance.

 After winning her primary in September, McBride said she was not running for Congress to make history, but instead “to make historic progress for Delawareans.”